Man in court today for attacking special agent's car

 At one point, the defendant pulled alongside the officer and swerved sideways at his vehicle, causing the victim to avoid a collision, the arrest report stated.

-Devin then flung a filled water bottle at the officer’s car hard enough to create a loud noise and a mark on the side of the victim’s car.
-He was arrested and charged with throwing a deadly missile at an occupied vehicle, which is a felony.
+Devlin then flung a filled water bottle at the officer’s car hard enough to create a loud noise and a mark on the side of the victim’s car.

-Coogan pulled over and called police, which responded to the corner of SR 17 and Hollyhurst Drive in Avon Park.
+Coogan pulled over and called police, which responded to the corner of State Road 17 and Hollyhurst Drive in Avon Park.
 Sheriff’s Deputy Jeremy Ahrens met with Coogan there.
 Coogan, who was driving his unmarked state police car equipped with lights and siren, told Ahrens what had happened.

 When the deputy questioned Devlin, he said he “was having a bad day” and became upset when the victim’s vehicle was approaching him from the rear.
 He allegedly admitted to throwing a water bottle at Coogan’s car “because he was frustrated.”